 Sprinkling cold water on the mattress and covering it with a relatively thick sheet right before sleepy time is a practice common in North India when temperatures soar.
 This routine, however, is tedious and inefficient as the water dries off immediately leaving your clothes wet.
 A chicer practice would be to either stuff gel ice-packs under the sheets and over the mattress or, pack your bed sheets and bed covers in plastic cases and deep-freeze them a couple of hours before you use them.

-You can also read some do’s & don’t’s for maintaining good vaginal hygiene all year long here.
+You can read on the importance of good vaginal hygiene here.

-So Nua women, we hope you have taken notes and are all set to brace the summers.
+So Nua women, we hope you have taken notes and are all set to brace the heat.
 Try these tips and tell us about your experience.

 What are your personal tips for keeping cool during summers and helping with vulvar health?
 Share them with us in the comments below.
 We’d love to hear them 🙂